-INSTALLMENT PAYMENT PLAN FOR TUITION AND FEES
+INSTALLMENT PAYMENT PLAN

-- 1. A full-time student (12 semester hours or more) may pay for tuition and mandatory fees by one of two methods: (a) payment of tuition and fees in full (one payment) or (b) payment of tuition and fees in installments.
-Once a payment plan has been chosen, it may not be changed. - 2.
-All scholarships and awards provided by the College and all federal and state grants and loans will be applied toward the full amount due the College for the payment of tuition, fees, and other charges before installment payments are scheduled. - 3.
-The FACTS installment payment plan for tuition and fees and a \$35 service fee is available online through the Clarendon College website www.clarendoncollege.edu and is available for all academic semesters. - 4.
-FACTS payment plan options vary by the date of registration and by the length of the semester. - 5.
-All FACTS payments are made electronically, and it is the student's responsibility to ensure the
+- 1. A student may pay for tuition, mandatory fees, room and board by one of two methods: (a) payment in full (one payment) or (b) payment in installments.
+Once a payment plan has been chosen, it may not be changed. - All scholarships and awards provided by the College and all federal and state grants and loans will be applied toward the full amount due the College for the payment of tuition, fees, and other charges before installment payments are scheduled. - The FACTS installment payment plan option has a \$35 service fee and is available online through the Clarendon College website www.clarendoncollege.edu.
+The payment plan is available for all academic semesters. - 4.
+FACTS payment plan options vary by the date of registration and by the length of the semester.